Skip to Main Content

 Ottawa Adoption Services You Can Trust

-You can adopt a child in Ontario if you are a resident of Canada.
+If you are adopting a child in Ottawa Ontario and you are a resident of Canada.
 Adoptive parents can be a couple or a single person.
 There are no limitations or discriminations concerning your racial background, religion, ethnicity, or sexual orientation in the adoption process.
 However, your financial situation, age, and health can be contributing factors for your approval.

 When a child is adopted, the “adoptive parent” takes over all legal rights and responsibilities to parent that child.
 Likewise, the adopted child will gain all legal rights a biological child would have including estate rights.
 Adoption can also be used to manage co-parenting and support.
 As an example, you can utilize the adoption process to include your partner in the life of your child from another relationship.